benjaminykim/python_data_science_tutorial/tutorials/Setup Tutorial.md

 # Development Setup Tutorial

-I've made a learning module to guide those interested in pulling on what I've partially used for my development environment.
-For heftier projects, I'll use an integrated development environment with a debugger/compiler, but for most Python/Data Science/Machine Learning I write quick scripts that benefit from this type of dev environment.
+This learning module installs development tools for novice script writers to seasoned engineers.
+For heftier projects, use an integrated development environment with a debugger, but most Python/Data Science/Machine Learning projects benefit from this type of development environment.

-While these tutorials are designed for MacOS, there should be little difficulty in migrating towards a Linux OS.
+While these tutorials are designed for MacOS, there should be little difficulty in migrating to a Linux OS.
 Just skip steps 1/2, and use `sudo apt-get install` in place of `brew install`.

-If you are on a Windows OS, fear not.
-You can always use a tool such as VirtualBox or VMWare in order to **emulate** a Linux OS on your computer.
-Or, you could download a Linux OS distribution onto a flash drive and start there.

-Lastly, you are on a Chromebook.
-In that case, you may be able to access Jupyter Notebooks through the web browser if you can find a service that provides this.
-I have done it before.
-Worst case scenario, you may save up for a $100 Lenovo Thinkpad on Craigslist and boot a Linux distro, or you can risk overriding Chromium OS on your book and boot a lightweight Linux Distro on that (it might break your chromebook).

 Google will always be your friend.